VincentBailly/rfcs-1/accepted/0034-dependency-strictness.md

 ## Performance

 Compared to the current npm installation strategy, this proposal reduces package duplication, making the installation process faster.
-On a prototype, this installation strategy brought down the install time from 5 to 1min on a large monorepo of 500+ workspaces.
+On a prototype, this installation strategy brought down the install time from 6 to 2 minutes on a large monorepo of 500+ workspaces.

 The implementation can easily be applied to repos which don't use workspaces to get some perf benefit.
 Though it is unknown what this perf benefit would be in nono-workspace repo.